Jaiman-Pandya/THHS-Computer-Science-Club/README.md

-Developed and Created by Jaiman Pandya
-In order to duplicate or modify, include the corresponding MIT License and proper credit, thanks
+Created and Developed by Jaiman Pandya; Feel free to modify / duplicate while including the corresponding MIT License